 RSS Post Importer

-RSS Post Importer lets you curate, syndicate, import, merge and display full-text RSS feeds on your WordPress website or blog.
+RSS Post Importer can be used to curate, syndicate, import, merge and display full text feeds on your WordPress website or blog.

-The plugin will fetch an RSS feed and publish the entire content of each item in the feed as a standalone post.
+RSS Post Importer will fetch an RSS feed and publish the full article content of each feed item as a separate post.

 For more details, go here: